|Nutrition Facts (per serving)|

-- Stir 1/4 cup of water into the flour/butter mixture using a fork.
+Stir 1/4 cup of water into the flour/butter mixture using a fork.
 Add more water, 1 tablespoon at a time, until the mixture starts to come together as a dough.
 Knead the dough in the bowl several times, adding more water if it is overly crumbly.
 The dough should be soft and kneadable but will appear somewhat shaggy and not perfectly blended.
-Cover with saran wrap and let rest for 20-30 minutes.
+Cover with saran wrap and let rest for 20 to 30 minutes.

-- Cut the cheese into 3-4 inch long sticks, about 1/2 inch square.
+Cut the cheese into 3 to 4 inch long sticks, about 1/2 inch square.
 Depending on the size of the cheese block you start with, you should have about 24 sticks.

 On a lightly floured surface, roll out half of the dough into a 12 by 14-inch rectangle.
 Using a pizza cutter, cut the dough into 1 inch wide strips lengthwise, so that you end up with 12 strips, each about 14 inches long and an inch wide.

 Use a strip of dough to wrap one of the cheese sticks: Start at one end of the cheese stick and cover the end with dough.
 Continue to wrap dough around the stick in a spiral fashion, overlapping the edges, until you reach the other end.
 Cover the other end of the cheese stick and seal, cutting off any excess dough.
 (You can dampen the dough with a bit of water to help seal it).
 The cheese should be completely covered with dough.

 Repeat with remaining cheese sticks and remaining half of the dough until you have about 24 dough covered cheese sticks.